supertree-toolkit/stk/doc/gui.rst

 Functions->Data Summary.
 Activating this brings up a window containing the number of trees in the dataset, the taxa list, character list, and years (Fig.
 :num:`#img-stk-data-summary`).
 The output can be saved or copy and pasted as required.
-This can be used to **carefully** check the taxa list for example for user errors.
+This can be used to **carefully** check the taxa list for user errors, for example

-.. note:: Incomplete data (with blue elements) may not produce a data summary
+.. note:: Incomplete data (with blue elements) may not produce a data summary.

-.. note:: See the tutorial for more information on how taxonomy should be dealt with
+.. note:: See the tutorial for more information on how nomenclature and taxonomy should be standardised.

 .. _img-stk-data-summary: